shibakek2/bloxflip-auto-bet/README.md

 This Python script automates betting on the Bloxflip platform.
 It fetches your current balance and places bets with a specified amount at regular intervals.
 It supports various response encodings and provides error handling for different API responses.

+## ONLY WORKS WITH https://bloxflip.com/slots/FourLuckyDiamonds RIGHT NOW ADD A STAR AND REQUEST MORE GAMES AND ILL DO MY BEST TO MAKE IT HAPPEN

 ## Features

 - Fetches current balance from the Bloxflip API.